SunnyDev7/Level-1-Web-Form/README.md

 * Date of Birth
 * Gender

-The end point to store data for this form will be the local storage of the browser.
+The end point to store data for this form is the local storage of the browser.

+### To run this project install Live Server extension to your VS Code and click on Go Live at your bottom right corner of the IDE.